eckoecho/Prediction-of-Product-Sales/README.md

 * If the `outlet_identifier_OUT027` feature increases by 1 unit it will increase the outlet sales by at 675.
 This outlet seems to have a significant positive impact on sales, possibly due to factors like its location, size, marketing strategies, or product assortment.
 * If we increase the `outlet-location-type-tier3` feature by 1 unit it increases outlet sales 675.
 This could imply that products sold in locations categorized as "Tier 3" have a positive impact on sales, possibly due to factors like demographics, local preferences, or economic conditions.
-* If we decrease the `outlet-type_grocery_store` by 1 unit it decreases the outlet sales by 856.
+* If we decrease the `outlet_type_grocery_store` by 1 unit it decreases the outlet sales by 856.
 This might indicate that "Grocery Store" outlets have a negative impact on sales, possibly due to factors like limited product variety, lower foot traffic, or pricing strategies.